alpertunga-bile/reel_fake_face_detection/README.md

 // Made in Google Colab //

-Pytorch model that detects if it's fake or real
+Pytorch model that detects the image if it's fake or real